arun-mani-j/Takshi/README.md

  9. [Enjoy](#enjoy)

 ## What Is It ? ##
- Alpha Zeta Bot is a Telegram bot to help you maintain gateway groups with peace of heart.
+ Takshi is a Telegram bot to help you maintain gateway groups with peace of heart.
 It automatically removes unverified users, reminds unapproved users, generates and refreshes invite link automatically.

 ## Disadvantages Of Group Management Bots ##